 The data is easy to follow and read.
 Data visualization has been improved, although it still needs refinement.
 The soon to be released Gomo Learning LXP will include Watershed as part of the product.

 There are LMS vendors who have Watershed in their system (as their LRS).
 It can also be a standalone or API into your system/platform including TM/PM.
 Easy to use.
 Has connectors.

-4. Learning Locker– A lot of people love Learning Locker.
-It is open source first of all, which I surmise plays a role (although it also offers a fee based option too).
+3. Learning Locker– A lot of people love Learning Locker.
+It is open source first of all, which I surmise plays a role (although it also offers a fee-based option too).
 It has a very nice GUI and is easy to use.
 They say they are the most installed LRS in the world.
-Not sure about that, as in highly doubt it (and will continue to say so, until they can show the data to back up such a claim).

 I love the ability to create business rules (from simple to complex).
 Identifies influencers too (listed as top performers) and why they are the leaders.
 Captures the data many other LRSs do as well, including statement activities and learner history.

 Connectors include Slack (surprise), SAP, Tableau (many support as well).
 Data visualization as a whole can be better.
 Seems too simple for me, but I am a fan of lots of data, lots of analytical extraction to chop up, cut up and see.
 Especially when it comes to training – the more I know, the better I can develop, design and implement content/courses/etc. for my learners, regardless if they are customers, employees or both.